 Artificial immunity is induced by immunisation.
 This is achieved by giving a vaccine (active immunisation) or immunoglobulin (passive immunisation).
 The term vaccination (which means 'protection from smallpox' - vaccinae meaning 'of the cow') references back to the work of Jenner.

 This is the stimulation of the immune mechanism to produce antibodies by giving an antigen as a vaccine.
 Such vaccines may be:

-- Live attenuated viruses (rubella, measles, oral polio, mumps) or bacteria - bacillus Calmette-Guérin (BCG).
+- Live attenuated viruses (rubella, measles, mumps, oral polio) or bacteria - bacillus Calmette-Guérin (BCG).

-- Inactivated viruses (parenteral polio, hepatitis A) or parts of the virus (pneumococcal vaccine, influenza).
+- Inactivated viruses (parenteral polio, hepatitis A) or parts of the bacterium or virus (pneumococcal vaccine, influenza).

 - Inactivated bacterial toxins (diphtheria and tetanus).